Date of Original Issue: September 24, 2008

 8.21 If ASEBP refuses access to all or part of the information, the applicant is advised:

 a.
 The reason(s) for the refusal and the section(s) of the legislation that allow, or require ASEBP to refuse access;

 b.
 The name of the person in the organization who can answer questions about the refusal; and c.
-That he/she may ask ASEBP or the applicable Privacy Commissioner to review the organization’s decision to refuse access.
+That they may ask ASEBP or the applicable Privacy Commissioner to review the organization’s decision to refuse access.

 Exceptions to giving access